orumcan/godot-loot-table/README.md

 # Loot Table Editor

 A **Godot 4** plugin that adds a custom editor dock for creating and editing loot tables.
-With this tool you can visually define multiple `LootTable` resources (grouped by level), add weighted `LootEntry` items (with configurable drop amounts), and persist your data directly into `.tres` assets.
+With this tool you can visually define multiple `LootTable` resources (grouped by level), add weighted `LootEntry` items (with configurable drop amounts), and persist your data directly into Resource (`.tres`) assets.

 ---